(Almost Full) EFX for Three (and More) Types of Agents: Introduction

-Contrary to both EF and EF1, the question of whether EFX allocations always exist or not is far from settled and is one of the important questions in contemporary research on fair allocation. \citet*{pr20} show that when all agents have the same valuation function on bundles, then EFX always exists.
-They also showed that when there are only two agents, EFX always exists. \cite{mahara,Mahara21} improved upon this result and showed the existence of EFX for multiple agents when there are only two valuation functions.
-In a recent breakthrough, \citet*{efx_3} showed that EFX always exists for $3$ agents when the valuation functions of agents are additive.\footnote{A valuation $v: 2^\cG \to \R$ is additive if, for each bundle $S \subseteq \cG$ of goods, $v(S) = \sum_{g \in S} v(\{g\})$.
-The result of \citet*{efx_3_simple} holds for slightly more general valuation functions, which they call MMS-feasible valuations (see Definition~\ref{def:mms-feasible}).} In addition to improving the state of the art, their contributions also include several new technical ideas to reason about EFX allocations.
+Unlike EF and EF1, the question of whether EFX allocations always exist is far from settled and is one of the important open questions in the field of discrete fair allocation.
+EFX allocations exist when all agents have the same valuation function, or when there are only two agents \cite{pr20}.
+In \cite{mahara,Mahara21}, the authors improved on this result and showed the existence of EFX for multiple agents when there are only two valuation functions.
+In a breakthrough result, \cite{efx_3} showed that EFX always exists for $3$ agents when the valuation functions of agents are additive.\footnote{A valuation $v: 2^\cG \to \R$ is additive if, for each bundle $S \subseteq \cG$ of goods, $v(S) = \sum_{g \in S} v(\{g\})$.
+The result of \cite{efx_3_simple}, which simplifies \cite{efx_3}, holds for more general valuation functions, which they call MMS-feasible valuations (see Definition~\ref{def:mms-feasible}).}